incodehq/incode-platform/README.md

 ## Usage ##

+The interpolation replaces each occurrence of `${...}` with its interpolated value.
+The expression in within the braces is interpreted using [OGNL](http://commons.apache.org/proper/commons-ognl/).

-The following are adapted  from the service's unit tests.
+The examples below are adapted from the service's unit tests.

 #### Property Interpolation